Medical School Letter of Intent vs. Letter of Interest in 2026

 If you feel you haven’t done anything noteworthy enough to write about, think again.
 Even if you’ve never done research or volunteered, try to remember your university accomplishments.
 In-class or outside the classroom, you can find positive things to say about many triumphs.

 For example, you can discuss tough classes, for which achieving a high grade felt meaningful to you.
 Perhaps you improved your grades from one semester to another.
 Perhaps you have some accolades, scholarships, or you made the Dean’s list.
 You may also include any significant class projects into which you invested a lot of work and time.
 Anything works as long as you demonstrate major progress or something you felt proud about, and you can relate that back to the school’s values.
+Students building their pre-med profile may also find it helpful to read about what medical school admissions committees actually value in clinical experience.

 What tone should you use?